dykstrom/jcc/README.md

 ```

 Please note that while JCC itself is licensed under GPLv3, the included version of
 [flat assembler](http://flatassembler.net) is licensed under a specific license.
-A copy of this license can be found in the fasm sub directory of the project.
+A copy of this license can be found in the fasm subdirectory of the project.

 ## Languages